HVoltBb/konez/docs/README.md

 # konez
-K-aggregated count data regression with covariates and random effects
+An R package for k-aggregated count data regression with covariates and random effects

 ## How to install
 First, you will need R package _devtools_.
 Run the following command in R, if you don't have devtools on your computer.